The chat box accepts normal messages, dice expressions, commands, and

 If these variables conflict, the first in the list is used:

-Variables introduced via use are also at this level.
+Variables introduced via use or using are also at

 Group variables.